Asthma: Causes, Symptoms and Best Treatment (Ultimate Guide)

-Asthma is characterised by the narrowing or swelling of the airways or excessive mucus production which results in difficulty in breathing.
+Asthma is characterized by the narrowing or swelling of the airways or excessive mucus production which results in difficulty in breathing.

-This can also result in coughing and wheezing on exhalation and often cause breathlessness.
+This can also result in coughing, shortness of breath, cold air, and wheezing on exhalation and often cause breathlessness.

 However, severe asthmatic attacks can impose great danger to life.

 This section discusses the basic information related to asthma before we dive into its symptoms and causes.